 - Cover the warts with a bandage.

-- Keep the areas around your warts dry.
+- Keep the area around your warts dry.

-- Getting tested regularly for HPV and other STDs.
-The majority of people with HPV do not know they have it.
+- Get tested regularly for HPV and other sexually transmitted infections (STIs).
+The majority of people with HPV don’t know they have it since it doesn’t often cause symptoms.
+Encourage your sexual partners to also get tested regularly.

-Contact a doctor immediately if you think you’ve been exposed to HPV.
-HPV often doesn’t show symptoms and you may unknowingly contract or pass on the virus.
+Contact your doctor immediately if you think you’ve been exposed to HPV.
+HPV often doesn’t show symptoms, so you may unknowingly contract or pass on the virus to others.